Post-acquisition Growth Assessment – Identifying Adjacent Growth Opportunities

 - Ability to leverage intellectual property,

-Once the list of potential markets is complete, and the fit/attractiveness criteria have been finalized, the research can begin.
+Once the list of potential markets is complete, and the fit/attractiveness criteria has been finalized, the research can begin.
 The areas of focus for the market research within each potential market should be based on the fit/attractiveness criteria developed earlier.
 As the research is completed for each potential market, a score is developed for each of the fit/attractiveness criteria in each of the 10 -12 market segments, creating a prioritization matrix as shown in Figure 1 below.

 Qualification of the Most Attractive Market Opportunities

-Since Phase I is a fairly “high level” assessment of overall market attractiveness, it is recommended that the information used in the initial scoring be re-affirmed in Phase II for the 3 to 4 markets identified as most attractive to assure the initial scoring was reasonable, especially for the key criteria that carry the most weight if determining fit and attractiveness.
-If a change in scoring is warranted based on new or additional information it is best to adjust the original scoring and see if it changes the overall attractiveness hierarchy established in Phase I. If a particular market needs to be added or deleted from the final list, make the appropriate adjustments and reprioritize the markets prior to conducting a “deeper dive” assessment of the top markets.
+Since Phase I is a fairly “high level” assessment of overall market attractiveness, it is recommended that the information used in the initial scoring be re-affirmed in Phase II for the 3 to 4 markets identified in as most attractive to assure the initial scoring was reasonable, especially for the key criteria that carry the most weight if determining fit and attractiveness.
+If a changes in scoring is warranted based on new or additional information it is best to adjust the original scoring and see if it changes the overall attractiveness hierarchy established in Phase I. If a particular market needs to be added or deleted from the final list, make the appropriate adjustments and reprioritize the markets prior to conducting a “deeper dive” assessment of the top markets.